igrishaev/deed/readme.md

 Pay attention, you **don't call** `writeOID` inside the body because it's already a part of the macro.

-The `expand-decode` macro accepts the OID and a symbol bound to the current `Decoder` instance:
+The `expand-decode` macro accepts an OID and a symbol bound to the current `Decoder` instance.
+Inside, you decode fields and compose an object:

 ~~~clojure
 (deed/expand-decode [MyOID decoder]